 The sun rose early and we were both eager to get out on the river so we hastily prepared breakfast while soaking in the sunshine, cool breezes, and the views of the surrounding countryside.
 There was a trout farm right out the kitchen window and we could see the Rainbow Trout splashing about anxiously awaiting their release into the plethora of nearby mountain streams.
 With our bellies full we drove to the trailhead on the edge of Oze National Park, strapped on our packs and set off for the genryu Nakanomatazawa.

-The hike to the river was surreal – on all sides we were surrounded by huge stands of cedar, bamboo thickets so dense they blocked out the light, and despite a long hot summer numerous springs, seeps, and bogs.
+The hike to the river was surreal - on all sides we were surrounded by huge stands of cedar, bamboo thickets so dense they blocked out the light, and despite a long hot summer numerous springs, seeps, and bogs.
 After hiking for 45 minutes or so we found a suitable path from the road to the river.
 Every time I fish with Kado-san he teaches me a new trick or helpful tip about Tenkara, this trip was no different.
 When we started fishing I was moving very slowly fishing each pool and promising looking spot for several minutes.
 Kado-san explained to me that Tenkara is quick and that you should only cast a few times in each pool.
-If after a few casts you don’t get a hit move on.
-Iwana in these mountain streams will eat a fly within a few seconds, if they don’t they aren’t hungry, they aren’t interested, or there aren’t any fish in that location.
+If after a few casts you do not get a hit move on.
+Iwana in these mountain streams will eat a fly within a few seconds, if they do not they are not hungry, they are not interested, or there are not any fish in that location.
 We progressed our way upstream in this manner making quick work of the river.
 For the first few hours we hardly saw any fish, but there were numerous fresh signs of fishing pressure on the banks.
-The previous weekend had been the Japanese Bon Festival when “people return to ancestral family places and visit and clean their ancestors’ graves”.
-Kado-san surmised that the fish were in hiding after the recent fishing pressure from the previous ‘holiday’ weekend.
+The previous weekend had been the Japanese Bon Festival when "people return to ancestral family places and visit and clean their ancestors' graves".
+Kado-san surmised that the fish were in hiding after the recent fishing pressure from the previous 'holiday' weekend.

 We pressed on despite the lack of fishing action.
 The river was gorgeous and Kado-san assured me that he had caught many fish in this river the last time he was here a few years back.
 They were in there, we just had to find them.
 As we were both about to give up we came across a pocket of fish, and they were hungry!
 After several strikes and missed sets the gig was up and the fish hunkered down in the depths and waited for the threat to pass them by.
 Pressing on upstream we came across a roaring waterfall.